 The design works with the tech binding toe fittings on your boot.
 The attachment system is simple and secure.
 But because all boots are a little differnent, fitting the crampon to your boot requires an initial set-up phase where you must set the toe bumper spacing.
 Once set, the crampon is quick to attach and remove.
 It also packs nicely when nested into a set of ski crampons.

 According to TechCrampon designer, Manfred Quaeck, the crampon is the result of several design phases, but the basic attachment concept has been the same from the start.

-Like a ski crampon that only gets used when conditions and terrain align to demand it, the TechCrampon is a niche tool for ski descent minded users looking for a lightweight boot crampon.
-Given you only get five points at the front of your boot, the crampon is designed for ascent, not descent, as it does not offer the security of heel points when walking down a slope.
+Like a ski crampon that only gets used when conditions and terrain demand it, the TechCrampon is a niche tool for ski mountaineers.
+It serves skiers looking for a lightweight boot crampon alternative.
+Given you only get five points at the front of your boot, the TechCrampon is for climbing, not descending, as it does not offer the security of heel points when walking down a slope.
 That’s why you have skis.

-Rank beginners might be best served by spending some time with a standard 12-point crampon, but anyone with crampon experience looking to lighten their load and simplify their kit for spring tours and technical ski descents will appreciate the TechCrampon 250’s simplicity.
+Rank beginners will be best served by spending some time with a standard 12-point crampon.
+But skiers with with crampon experience looking to simplify their kit for technical ski tours will appreciate the TechCrampon 250’s simplicity.

 Contact ProSki and Mountain Service in North Bend, WA to get a pair. $119.